LucasMartinsUthi/BeachHacks2021/README.md

 # BeachHacks2021
-Our project for BeachHacls 2021
+Our winner project from "Best UI/UX" from BeachHacks 2021

 Project name: I hate this website